hugomyb/filament-error-mailer/README.md

 ];
 ```

-Optionally, you can publish the mail views using:
+Optionally, you can publish the mail view using:

 ```bash
 php artisan vendor:publish --tag="error-mailer-views"